The difference a day makes: Mary Moffat’s journal 1819-1820

 5.8 There is something else curious here to comment on in final conclusion.
 This concerns the blue commemorative plaque shown at the start of this discussion.
 The plaque mentions Mary Moffat as a missionary and says that she was born at Plantation Farm, where the plaque is affixed.
 It does not mention her parents or that the farmhouse was the centre of a market garden.
 And also, curiously, it does not mention Robert Moffat, in his day a missionary of both public fame and also LMS consequence.
 Perhaps this might be because Mary Moffat, her parents the Smiths and a number of her brothers were all active in local chapel circles, while his sphere of influence was elsewhere.

 5.9 Even more curiously, it does connect Mary with her son-in-law David Livingstone.
 This is most likely because of the fame of Livingstone.
 However, this is ironic as well as curious because in many respects she disapproved of his approach to missionary work, which she thought suited only to an unmarried man, and she particularly disapproved of his treatment of her daughter and also his child-rearing practices concerning her grandchildren.
 Some of her letters to him on record make this very clear.
-And this raises the complications of the missionary approach and experience, that this was not one and single and unseamed, but contains and framed many differences, including the sharp ones that existed theologically and interpersonally.
+And this it turn raises the complications of the missionary approach and experience, that this was not one and single and unseamed, but contained and framed many differences, including the sharp ones that existed theologically and interpersonally.